CSCfi/ansible-role-dhcp-kickstart/README.md

  - kickstart_extra_pre_option
  - kickstart_extra_pre_commands
  - kickstart_extra_post_commands
+ - kickstart_network_options (e.g. to explicitly disable IPv6 in the kickstarted operating system)

 The nodes which only need to be set up for DHCP need to be in the (by default) "dhcp_only_nodes"  group.
 These nodes need the following